 Alastair Brotchie & Dawn Ades

-At this point it seemed to us the only thing left to do was to appeal to her editor at MIT Press and in April 2020 we wrote suggesting that “is not the academic reputation of MIT Press somewhat at stake here, when one of its authors will neither defend her book nor admit that one of its central theses is incorrect?”
+At this point it seemed to us the only thing left to do was to appeal to her editor at MIT Press and in April 2020 we wrote to him suggesting that “is not the academic reputation of MIT Press somewhat at stake here, when one of its authors will neither defend her book nor admit that one of its central theses is incorrect?”

 The Art Newspaper gave us space for a brief reply in the same issue: